 The exemption allows qualifying organisations to continue using the accounting procedures used for regulatory deferral account balances under the accounting basis used immediately before adopting IFRS (‘prior GAAP’), subject to IFRS 14’s presentation requirements.
 Entities may amend their accounting policies for regulatory deferral account balances under IAS 8, but only if the adjustment makes the financial statements more relevant and less credible for economic decision-making.

 Changing accounting policies to recognise regulatory deferral account balances is not allowed.

 The requirements of other IFRSs must be applied to regulatory deferral account balances, subject to specific exceptions, exemptions and additional requirements contained in IFRS 14 [IFRS 14.16].
 These are briefly summarized below: [IFRS 14.B7-B28]

 The impact of regulatory deferral account balances is separately presented in an entity’s financial statements.
 This requirement applies regardless of the entity’s previous presentation policies in respect of regulatory deferral balance accounts under its previous GAAP.
 Accordingly:

 Separate line items are presented in the statement of financial position for the total of all regulatory deferral account debit balances and all regulatory deferral account credit balances [IFRS 14.20].
 Regulatory deferral account balances are not classified between current and non-current but are separately disclosed using subtotals [IFRS 14.21].
-The net movement in regulatory deferral account balances are separately presented in the statement of profit or loss and other comprehensive income using subtotals [IFRS 14.22-23]
+The net movement in regulatory deferral account balances is separately presented in the statement of profit or loss and other comprehensive income using subtotals.

 The Illustrative examples accompanying IFRS 14 set out an illustrative presentation of financial statements by an entity applying the Standard.